 What is exclusive to HubSpot is the fact that all these inbound marketing and lead-converting tools and features are already built into the solution, meaning that your in-house development resources can be better spent refining your product into a market-leading solution in its own right.

 10. Free Training and Support

-Free training, tutorials and support documents can be found at the HubSpot Academy.
+Joining HubSpot for their Saas marketing automation tools will give you access to free training, tutorials and support documents that can be found at the HubSpot Academy.
 These won’t just help you use the software, but support you towards becoming a better inbound marketer from start to finish.